acnative/scotus-tracking/readme.md

 ## Installation

 1. **Download or Clone the Repository**
+    - Here's a direct link: https://github.com/acnative/scotus-tracking/archive/refs/heads/main.zip
-2. ** Install the extension ** by navigating to chrome:extensions (in your browser url bar)
+3. ** Install the extension ** by navigating to chrome:extensions (in your browser url bar)
     - Make sure developer mode is toggled on in the top right
-3. Select load unpacked in the top left and choose the chrome folder from your download
+4. Select load unpacked in the top left and choose the chrome folder from your download

 ## Running